-Salmon management's reliance on hatcheries and fragmented management the of ecosystems have been coevolving for more than a century.
+Salmon management's reliance on hatcheries and the fragmented management of ecosystems have been coevolving for more than a century.
 As they coevolved, each adapted to and reinforced the other.
 The result is a management paradigm that gives primary importance to hatcheries and harvest regulation because those two activities fall wholly within the boundaries of the ecosystem fragment allotted to fisheries.
+It also reinforces the focus on commodity production.
 Management agencies can operate hatcheries and regulate harvest without crossing the bureaucratic boundary of another agency.
-The nexus of those two activities defines the agency's comfort zone, which is why, in spite of repeated warnings of its damaging effect on wild salmon, there has been no serious attempt change fragmented to the management of ecosystems.56
+Those two activities define the agency's comfort zone, which is why, despite repeated warnings of its damaging effect on wild salmon, there has been no serious attempt to change the fragmented management of ecosystems.94

-Science tells us that we should be taking an ecosystem approach to the management and recovery of Pacific salmon,57 but such an approach is not compatible with the current fragmented management of ecosystems.
-There have been attempts to overcome this impediment, but the bureaucratic boundaries and the special interests those boundaries protect are a formidable obstacle.
-So the coevolved institutional structure and the industrial production system remain, even though they clash with the wild salmon's unique life history and their extended ecosystem.
+Science tells us that we should be taking an ecosystem approach to the management and recovery of Pacific salmon,95 but such an approach is not compatible with the current fragmented management of ecosystems.
+Attempts to overcome the bureaucratic boundaries fail because the special interests those boundaries protect are a formidable obstacle.
+So, the coevolved institutional structure and the industrial production system remain, even though they clash with the wild salmon's unique life history and their extended ecosystem.